iamhansmt/PyJack/README.md

 # PyJack
-Simple blackjack engine written in Python
+This is a simple blackjack engine I wrote to practice Python.
+My son got a kick out of it.